How conditional questions work

 A child question can have multiple levels and can become the parent to the next child questions.

 Common uses for conditional questions include:

 - Wanting the whole questionnaire to stop if questions are answered a certain way, e.g. not continuing to ask health-related questions if the person indicates they are not safe to sign in.

-- Having different type of people answer different questions.
+- Having different types of people answer different questions.

 - Only providing more detail when required.

 Creating a conditional question

 To create a question that is conditional on another, add the question in the same way as a normal question and set a parent question.
 If the parent question is answered in the set way, the conditional (child) question will then be asked.

 Conditional questions based on conditional questions

 You can set one question to be based on a parent question, then another to be based on that question:

 Multiple questions based on one parent

-You ask different questions based on the responses your guest give.
+You ask different questions based on the responses your guest gives.
 For example:

 Single conditional question among main questions

 You can have one conditional question branch off, then return to the main questions.
 For example:

 - Question 1 and 2 are for all contractors.